GeekerHWH/leetcode-scaffold/README.md

 Secondly, if you want to leetcode at work, (e.g. you are going to be fired, or you want to change job), you'd better not to be found out by your boss.

+2. Available platforms?

+For now, it only supports Linux and MacOS, with VSCode as the default editor.

-2. how to use it?
+3. How to use it?

 using python3 to execute templates/leetcode-problem-list.py, which will upgrade the templates/leetcode-problems.yaml